meedstrom/inline-anki/README.md

                            ("+" (:strike-through t))))
 ```

-As for making a blog or epub, Org exports underlines to HTML as `<span class="underline">`, so you can control the final look with a CSS rule on your blog such as the following.
+As for making a blog or epub, Org exports underlines to HTML as `<span class="underline">` (configurable in `org-html-text-markup-alist`), so you can control the final look with a CSS rule on your blog such as the following.

 ``` css
 span.underline {